edbecnel/Lasca/README.md

 #### Move History Display

-The Move History section (in the Game Panel) shows each move in algebraic notation:
+The Move History section (in the Info panel, below the Lasca Stack Inspector) shows each move in algebraic notation and auto-scrolls so the latest move stays visible:

 - **Quiet moves**: `1. ⚪ r4c2 → r3c3` (start → destination)
 - **Captures**: `1. ⚫ r2c4 × r3c3` (using × symbol)